StephHjar/me1-planet-tracker/README.md

   - [This article](https://www.geeksforgeeks.org/how-to-split-a-file-into-a-list-in-python/) on GeeksForGeeks for inspiration on how to convert the raw text file into a list.
   - [This thread](https://stackoverflow.com/questions/46872329/django-migration-error-errors-choices-must-be-an-iterable-e-g-a-list-or-t) on StackOverflow helped me to link the PLANET_CHOICES list to my model correctly.
   - The 'LoginRequiredMixin section of [Django's documentation](https://docs.djangoproject.com/en/4.1/topics/auth/default/) was used to set up the class-based view for planet_list.html.
 This ensure that a user has to be logged in to access the page, and that they can only see the planets that they have added to the database.
+  - I used [this thread](https://stackoverflow.com/questions/56604833/django-if-table-in-template-is-empty-display-something-else) on StackOverflow to add a message to my planets_list.html page if the list of planets is empty.

 ### Media